 Pick Up Schedule:

 Homes North of Bryant Avenue: Mon, Wed, Fri

 Homes South of Bryant Avenue: Tues, Thurs, Sat

-(10) No garbage will be picked up on New Year's Day, Memorial Day, Independence Day, Labor Day and Christmas Day or any other day that the disposal facility is closed.
-When a scheduled pickup falls on a legal holiday or when the disposal facility is closed, it will be picked up on the following day.
+No garbage will be picked up on New Year's Day, MLK Day, President's Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans' Day, Thanksgiving Day and Christmas Day or any other day that the disposal facility is closed.
+When a scheduled pickup falls on a legal holiday or when the disposal facility is closed, it will be picked up on your next scheduled pickup day.

 Village reserves the right to not pick up or service a household that has repeat violations of the above provisions or that does not pay for service.

 Notes will be left on bags or cans by Meadow Carting if bags are too heavy, recyclables are not properly sorted, hazardous waste is included in bags, etc. so that homeowners can remedy the situation by the next pick up.
 If there are repeat offenses, the carter will note it in their log and contact the Village.
 If the Village is notified by the carter that there have been repeated problems with a particular household, the Village will send a written notification to the homeowner advising them of the Village fine for violations.
 The Village reserves the right to impose a fine of up to $500 and, for flagrant or repeated violations, suspend service after written notification.